natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 level.
 This ability replaces trackless step.

-**Torrid Endurance (Ex)**: At 4th level, a jungle druid ignores the effects of a hot climate as if under the effects of *[endure elements]*.
+**Torrid Endurance (Ex)**: At 4th level, a jungle druid ignores the effects of a hot climate as if under the effects of *[Endure Elements]*.
 She also gains a +4 bonus on saves against disease and the exceptional abilities of animals and magical beasts.
 This ability replaces resist nature's lure.